Brisbane: Annual events

 The Royal Queensland Exhibition (known locally as the Ekka), an agricultural exhibition held each August at the Brisbane Showgrounds in Bowen Hills, is the longest-running major annual event held in Brisbane.
 A public holiday is held for each local government area across Brisbane to enable widespread public attendance.

 The Brisbane Festival is held each September at South Bank Parklands, the CBD and surrounding areas.
-It includes one of the nation's largest annual fireworks displays, called "Riverfire", which is attended by hundreds of thousands of residents.
+It includes Riverfire, one of the Queensland's largest annual fireworks displays, which is attended by hundreds of thousands of residents.

 The Brisbane International Film Festival (BIFF) is held in July/August each year in a variety of venues around Brisbane.
 BIFF features new films and retrospectives by domestic and international filmmakers along with seminars and awards.

+The Brisbane Portrait Prize is an annual arts event held formerly at the Brisbane Powerhouse and from 2024, at the State Library of Queensland.
+Sitters for the portrait must have a connection to Brisbane city.

 The Buddha Birth Day festival at South Bank parklands attracts over 200,000 visitors each year, and is the largest event of its type in Australia.